hyperjeff/Physical/README.md

 ### Strong typing

-One can optionally (a pun!) us strong typing.
+One can optionally (a pun!) use strong typing.
 If one wraps a Physical object with a strong type, the result is an optional.
+This is done with analogy to how `Int(...)` and `Double(...)` etc are optionals in the Swift standard library.

-If one creates a literal strong type, then the type of the object created is guaranteed (producing a compile-time error if the type is selected incorrectly).
+One can create a literal strong type, using the two argument init, `Length(value, unit: .meters)` (etc) which guarantees unit-correctness and does not produce an optional.
+A compile-time error will result if the type is selected incorrectly.

 To use a strongly typed object with a dynamically-typed Physical object, one need only extract the `physical` content.
 (There is room for improvement here.)